2sic/2sxc-ui/projects/inpage/src/translate/readme.md

 A translation helper - which basically wraps another implementation.

-Goal is that 2sxc-code doesn't have any direct ties to a specific jQuery implementation, so we stay loosely coupled to the translation code below and can replace it as needed
+Goal is that 2sxc-code doesn't have direct ties to a specific jQuery implementation, so we stay loosely coupled to the translation code below and can replace it as needed